urbit/proposals/008-urbit-hd-wallet.md

 ### Integration Plan

-Tlon has developed the [keygen-js library](https://github.com/urbit/keygen-js), which implements the above specification.
-This functionality will also exist in Arvo as a [library](https://github.com/urbit/arvo/pull/877).
+Tlon has developed the [urbit-key-generation library](https://www.npmjs.com/package/urbit-key-generation), which implements the above specification.
+This functionality also exists in Arvo as a [library](https://github.com/urbit/urbit/blob/master/pkg/arvo/lib/keygen.hoon).

-Tlon is currently developing a [Wallet Generator](https://github.com/urbit/urbit-wallet-generator), a browser-based application for the purpose of easily generating Urbit HD Wallets while offline.
-Wallet Generator uses the [keygen-js library](https://github.com/urbit/keygen-js).